 - All patients must be diagnosed with a qualifying medical condition.

-- The medical card application fee is $150 and is non-refundable.
+- The government fee for the medical card application is $150 and is non-refundable.
 But those that can prove participation in the Supplemental Nutrition Assistance Program (SNAP) pay $75.

 If you are still unsure about what qualifies for a medical card in AZ, go over the Adult Patient Application Checklist if you are an adult patient.
 And if you are a caregiver to a minor patient, go over the Patient Under 18 Application Checklist.